 Parenthood and all associated with it can sometimes leave new parents scratching their heads and asking, “how do I do this?”
 Caring for your baby boy’s genitals is just one such thing.

 What should you expect to see at birth?
 How do you care for your little one down there?
 And when should you consult with a doctor are just some of the questions parents might ask.

 If you have or are going to have a little girl, then we’ve already addressed the topic of looking after her genitals in a separate article, which you can read by clicking this link.

-This article will give you information and tips pertaining to the care of your baby boy’s genital region.
+This article will give you information and tips about caring for your baby boy’s genital region.
 Do keep in mind that this is a guide only.
 You should be consulting your paediatrician for any health-related matters concerning your baby.

-This swelling and enlargement occurs due to a combination of factors including exposure to your hormones and bruising of the genitalia during the birth process.
+This swelling and enlargement occur due to a combination of factors.
+This includes exposure to your hormones and bruising of the genitalia during the birth process.

 You might also notice that your little boy’s scrotum looks quite large.
-This is usually due to what is known as a hydrocele, which is when fluid collects in the scrotum.
+This is usually due to what is known as a hydrocele.
+It happens when fluid collects in the scrotum.
 This almost always disappears within the first six months.

 Your little boy will also experience erections.
 This again is normal and usually occurs just before they pee.

 During your little boy’s infant months, gentle cleansing of his penis with soap and mild baby wash is enough.